Bryce Canyon National Park is one of Southern Utah's most famous and beautiful tourist destinations.

 This place is accessible only after hitting the trails.

-However, the efforts will be worth it because at the end of the hike, what you will experience is nothing less than a fairyland.
+However, the efforts will be worth it because you will experience nothing less than a fairyland at the end of the hike.

 The towering rock formations in the place look like they have come alive from a storybook.